Archive for August, 2009

 10. Continue in this fashion until you have filled in all of the information (you can press Alt Shift C again or click the Stop button when you are done), then save the file as a separate document.

-Aligning text with pleading line numbers (Word, all recent versions)
+Aligning text with pleading line numbers in Word (substantially rewritten)

-One of the most common questions I get from training clients and other contacts in the legal profession has to do with getting text to align with the line numbers in pleading paper.
-The problem occurs mainly when the pleading template has been generated by Word’s “Pleading Wizard” (available in versions of the program prior to, but not included with, Word 2007).
-Because of the way the Wizard stretches the line numbers so that they are equidistant and fit within the space allocated for text — assuming a 1″ top margin, a 1″ bottom margin, and a 12-point font — the numbers end up using line spacing that is a fraction of true double-spacing.
+One of the most common questions I hear from training clients and others in the legal profession has to do with text that is out of alignment with the line numbers in pleading paper.
+The problem usually occurs in documents that are based on a pleading template originally generated by Word’s “Pleading Wizard” (a deprecated / retired feature that was available in versions of the program prior to Word 2007).
+Because of the way the Wizard stretched the line numbers to make them equidistant and to fit them within the space allocated for text — assuming a 1″ top margin, a 1″ bottom margin, and a 12-point font — the line spacing of the line numbers ended up being a fraction of true double-spacing.

-If you’ve checked the line spacing for the pleading line numbers and it has turned out to be anything other than Double or Exactly 24, you’ll need to adjust the line spacing in the document to match.
-That will involve selecting paragraphs that should be double-spaced, opening the Paragraph dialog, and changing the line spacing to “Exactly” and the number of points you noted for the line numbers.
-Remember that you’ll need to select paragraphs that should be single-spaced and use the same technique to apply “Exactly” spacing that is half the number of points for the line numbers.
-In other words, if the line numbers are spaced Exactly 22.75 points apart, you’ll need to make double-spaced paragraphs 22.75 points and single-spaced paragraphs 11.375 points.
-(Word often changes the 11.375 to 11.4.
+You’ll also need to select any “pleading single-spaced” paragraphs in your document and use the same technique to apply “Exactly” spacing that is half the number of points set for the line numbers.
+In other words, if the line numbers are spaced Exactly 22.75 points apart, you’ll need to set the “pleading double-spaced” paragraphs at 22.75 points and “pleading single-spaced” paragraphs at 11.375 points.
+(Word usually changes the 11.375 pt to 11.4 pt.
 That’s fine.)

 Page Setup — Page Margins and Header/Footer Distance From Edge

-When you launch the Page Setup dialog (File, Page Setup in older versions of Word; Page Layout tab, Page Setup group, click the dialog launcher in the lower right-hand corner of the group in Word 2007), you might notice that the margins for the pleading are negative numbers.
+When you launch the Page Setup dialog (by clicking the dialog launcher in the lower right-hand corner of the Page Setup group on the Page Layout / Layout tab[4]), you might notice that the margins for the pleading are negative numbers.
 This seemingly odd phenomenon is actually by design in Word.
 I’ve never quite understood the reasoning behind it, but if you’re interested you can read more about it in MS Knowledge Base Article 211611.

 Compatibility Options